the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 }
 ```

-To handle actor extensions, call `AddExtensionHandler` in the `UGameFrameworkComponentManager` subsystem.
+To create an extension, call `AddExtensionHandler` in the `UGameFrameworkComponentManager` subsystem.
 This will subscribe to all actors of the desired class for extension events.
 It must be an actor subclass and not the root `AActor` class, which means you _cannot_ subscribe to every single actor.
 This is intentionally checked to prevent significant performance impact to the game.

 ```cpp
 // This snippet is placed where you want to start handling actor extensions.